ajaykarwal/ajaykarwal-v8/src/posts/2020-03-18-current-tech-in-2020.md

     - tools
 ---

-As with any job it's important to keep up to date with the latest technology and trends, but with software development — front-end development in particular — things change at such an alarming speed that many tech trends become obsolete before people even get a chance to explore them.
+As with any job it's important to keep up to date with the latest technology and trends, but with software development — frontend development in particular — things change at such an alarming speed that many tech trends become obsolete before people even get a chance to explore them.

 While the tools and tech I'm using today aren't vastly different than this time last year, I figured I'd create this snapshot of what I'm currently using.